oz5581/BossManager/README.md

-# BossManager - A tShock plugin for Terraria
+# BossManager

-## What is Boss Manager
-A Plugin to add more control for Boss Management
+A tShock plugin for Terraria which adds more Boss Management Tools

 ----